shirtsgroup/LLC_CG_build/top/topologies/README.md

 AA parameterization
 -------------------
-Use the Jupyter create_monomer.ipynb to create the all-atom parameterization.
+Use the Jupyter notebook `create_monomer.ipynb` to create the all-atom parameterization.
 It requires several packages to be installed (which are described at the top of the script).